-80 2.2 Eruptive activity
+2.2 Eruptive activity

-The eruptive history of the CVC started in the northeast area with the formation of Cantaro volcano at ca. 1-1.5 Ma followed by Nevado de Colima started at ca. 0.53 Ma, which is composed of voluminous andesitic lava domes and deposits associated with caldera-forming eruptions and partial sector collapses (Robin et al., 1987; Roverato et al., 2011; Roverato and Capra, 2013; Cortés et al., 2019).
-The youngest -Volcán de Colima-, comprises the Paleofuego edifice, which suffered several sector activity was characterized by dome growths and collapses, extrusion of lava flows, Vulcanian and occasionally sub-Plinian explosive eruptions (Saucedo et al., 2010; Massaro et al., 2018, 2019).
+The eruptive history of the CVC started in the northeast area with the formation of the Cantaro volcano at ca. 1-1.5 Ma, followed by Nevado de Colima starting at ca. 0.53 Ma, which is composed of voluminous andesitic lava domes and deposits associated with caldera-forming eruptions and partial sector collapses (Robin et al., 1987; Roverato et al., 2011; Roverato and Capra, 2013; Cortés et al., 2019).
+The youngest - Volcán de Colima - comprises the Paleofuego edifice, which suffered several sector collapses that formed a horseshoe-shaped depression where the new active cone (also known as Volcán de Fuego) grew up.
+Its activity was characterized by dome growths and collapses, extrusion of lava flows, and Vulcanian and occasionally sub-Plinian explosive eruptions (Saucedo et al., 2010; Massaro et al., 2018, 2019).